dalailomo/grumPHPtests/README.md

             tab_width: 4
 ```

 These tasks works together somehow.
-If we try to commit something whcih violates the **PSR2** standards, we will see some issues when we try to commit those changes.
+If we try to commit something which violates the **PSR2** standards, we will see some issues when we try to commit those changes.

 Lets try to modify some code in the existing class `Jandemor`.